borislobanov92/song-link-saver/README.md

-## Telegram Bot to post music links to a channel
+## Telegram Bot to find music links

-The bot will search YouTube, VK and Apple Music for a song name, grab the first result and make a post to all desired channels
+The bot will search YouTube for a song name, grab the first result, format it with hashtags and return to the user